JetBrains/teamcity-documentation/topics/configuring-agent-pools.md

-[//]: # (title: Agent Pools)
+[//]: # (title: Configuring Agent Pools)
-[//]: # (auxiliary-id: Agent Pools)
+[//]: # (auxiliary-id: Configuring Agent Pools;Agent Pools)

-## Concept

-Instead of having one common set of agents, you can break them into separate groups called _agent pools_.
-A pool is a named set of agents to which you can assign projects.
-* An agent can belong to _one pool only_.
-* A project can use _several pools_ for its builds.

-The number of agents authorized by the TeamCity server is limited by the number of [agent licenses](licensing-policy.md#Number+of+Agents).
-By default, all newly authorized agents are included into the _Default pool_.

-With the help of agent pools you can bind specific agents to specific projects.
-Project builds can be run only on build agents from the pools assigned to the project.
-Agent pools can also help to calculate the required agents' capacity.

-You can find all agent pools configured in TeamCity on the __Agents | Pools__ tab.
+To manage build agents efficiently, you can group them into multiple [agent pools](agent-pool.md).

 ## Required Permissions

 To be able to add/remove pools and set maximum number of agents in the pool, you need to have the "_Manage agent pools_" permission granted to the System Administrator and Agent Manager [roles](role-and-permission.md) in the default TeamCity [per-project authorization mode](role-and-permission.md#Per-Project+Authorization+Mode).

-Assigning and unassigning projects and agents to/from pools is restricted by the "_Change agent pools associated with project_" permission, which by default is a part of the Project administrator role.
+Assigning and unassigning projects and agents to/from pools is restricted by the "_Change agent pools associated with project_" permission, which by default is a part of the Project Administrator role.
 Users can perform the operations on the pool only if they have the "_Change agent pools associated with project_" permission for _all projects_ associated with _all pools_ affected by the operation.

 See also related [agent management permissions](role-and-permission.md#Project-level+Agent+Management+Permissions).